alidow/emailtotext/README.md

 - Node.js 18+
 - npm or yarn
-- Accounts with: Supabase, Clerk, Stripe, Twilio, Mailgun
+- Accounts with: Supabase, Clerk, Stripe, Mailgun
+- SMS Provider: Twilio and/or Infobip (supports both with automatic failover)

 ### Installation